ilchen/cryptopals/README.md

 ```
 Unfortunately also no. Even though individual records of one session share the same authentication key h, they each
 have their unique authentication tag.

+Why is this attack possible in the first place?
+The reason is two-fold: 1) GHASH is calculated in GF(2<sub>128</sub>),
+and multiplication by a constant and squaring are linear operations in that field, 2) GHASH makes use of multiplicatins
+by a constant and squaring.
+Linear relationships in cryptography are recipes for trouble.
+That's the reason why
+all block ciphers such as AES or even DES go to such lengths to ensure that their S-boxes exhibit non-linear behavior.
+Were AES's S-boxes linear, AES encryption would boil down to multiplying a large [128x2176] matrix over GF(2) by a column vector [2176x1]
+made up of a block of plaintext and the 16 round keys derived from the encryption key.
+So that the entire AES would be
+represented in this [128x2176] matrix.